 The theory of conjoint measurement applies directly to any theory of this form, and, in doing so, brings out clearly (i) that such a theory could be mistaken in its requirements that the relevant attributes be quantitative, and (ii) that, as a consequence, in the absence of relevant evidence, confidence that these attributes are measurable is misplaced.

 In this instance there are three further requirements necessary to apply conjoint measurement theory: a theory of problem solving capable of distinguishing homogeneous from non-homogeneous tests; some way of identifying values of general ability that is independent of test scores, some way of identifying values of specific ability, also independently of test scores, and some way of, first, identifying and, then, controlling other relevant causes, so that the features of the data diagnostic of additive structure are not swamped by error.
-These are matters that require the theory to be elaborated well beyond its present state. [pp. 206--207]
+These are matters that require the theory [of general intelligence] to be elaborated well beyond its present state. [pp. 206--207]

 Now, following what Michell is at pains to show is an ancient, indeed a Euclidean, tradition, he wants to reserve the word "measurement" for determining the magnitudes of "quantities", basically variables isomorphic to the positive real numbers.
 (The paradigm case is length, with mass in a supporting role.)
 He traces the history of this conception, and the fact that the pioneers of both psychophysics (Fechner) and mental testing (Spearman; interestingly, not Binet) thought they were conducting measurement in this sense.
 He also traces mathematical work, especially by Hölder, which illuminates what structure is required for such measurement to be possible.
 (This discussion led me to learn of very cool work by Norbert Wiener in 1914--1921, working out the sort of order or structure that can be constructed by combining relations of the form "just noticeably stronger than" and "not noticeably stronger than".
 This apparently had no impact at all, not least because he presumed readers already familiar with Principia Mathematica.)
 Michell investigates how the psychologists felt compelled to produce measurement in this sense, and also confronted obvious difficulties in showing that psychological attributes or variables were, in fact, quantitative.